The Fast-track Approvals Act 2024 (the Act) is a new “one-stop shop” approvals process across a range of regulatory bodies.

 Council looks at the applicant’s full application, which includes a description of the project, a map and site description, technical information and reports, and an assessment of environmental effects.
 Council may also visit the site and review applicable legislation, policies, plans, and other regulations.

-Contact the EPA Fast-track team:
+We recommend contacting the EPA fast-track team:

 Detailed information and a helpful flowchart diagram can be found on the fasttrack.govt.nz site to help you understand the steps and timing for the fast-track process